jnuccitelli/csce483CapstoneSpring2025/README.md

-# Xyclops: A Xyce-Linked Circuit Optimizer
+# XycLOps: A Xyce-Linked Circuit Optimizer

 Xyclops is a software tool designed to perform circuit optimization by interfacing with the [Xyce Parallel Electronic Simulator](https://xyce.sandia.gov/).
 It aims to automate and streamline the process of finding optimal circuit parameters based on specified goals and constraints.